sedol1339/files/papers.md

     - On English speech, Whisper is able to withstand more severe corruptions better than other models.
 However, it is outperformed by other, smaller, models on several perturbations.
 It is rather surprising that despite being trained on more than ten times the amount of data, wsp-lg is outperformed by both hubt-lg and w2v2-lg-slf on fairly common perturbations such as RIR, resampling, and tempo reduction.
 Some models (hubt-lg, w2v2-lg-slf, ds) are more stable on Gaussian noise, while others ( wsp-lg, w2v2-bs, w2v2-lgrob) are more stable on environmental noise.
 Larger models tend to be more robust than smaller models, even if the latter are trained on significantly more data.
     - On non-English (Spanish) speech, it is interesting that despite having more parameters and being trained on 10× more data, wsp-lg is outperformed by w2v2-lg-es, thus indicating that simply scaling the model and training data is not sufficient to achieve robustness, particularly in the multi-lingual setting.
 So, wsp-lg is not the most robust model on Spanish, and struggles on simple perturbations, particularly on RIR (room impulse response).
     - We observe noticeable disparities in the robustness across various demographic subgroups, for example, RIR and adversarial attacks disproportionately degrade the performance of models for female speakers.

+Tur, A. D., Moumen, A., & Ravanelli, M. (2024).
+ProGRes: Prompted Generative Rescoring on ASR n-Best. arXiv, 2409.00217.
+Retrieved from https://arxiv.org/abs/2409.00217v1

+    - ASRs are not trained on enough data to deeply capture linguistic information, resulting in challenges when transcribing unknown words and named entities.
+Language models are commonly used to enhance ASR performance by ensuring that transcriptions maintain linguistic plausibility.
+Rescoring can be performed in two ways: either during the decoding process, where partial hypotheses are rescored, or after decoding, where the n-best alternatives are rescored.
+Traditionally, rescoring involved using simple language models, such as n-grams and word graphs.
+However, rescoring provides minimal benefits, even with LLMs, when the correct transcription is not among the top n hypotheses.
+	- We propose PROmpted Generative REScoring (ProGRes).
+First, for each audio signal, we extract the n-best hypotheses from a pretrained ASR model.
+We then prompt an LLM to generate a more diverse set of hypotheses.
+The LLM-generated hypothesis are added to form an extended set of hypotheses.
+Then we calculate LLM score and ASR score (either log-likelihood or CTC likelihood) for each hypothesis and combine both scores to select the best hypothesis.

 Yang, S.-w., Chang, H.-J., Huang, Z., Liu, A. T., Lai, C.-I., Wu, H., ...Lee, H.-y.
 (2024).
 A Large-Scale Evaluation of Speech Foundation Models. arXiv, 2404.09385.
 Retrieved from https://arxiv.org/abs/2404.09385v2